SID-P0/distributed-queue/README.md

 **Distributed Job Queue System**

-A distributed job queue system designed to manage and coordinate complex job orchestration across multiple services.
-The system supports both automated and manually-triggered jobs, leveraging a load balancer and orchestrator to efficiently publish tasks to a Kafka queue.
+A distributed job queue system engineered to coordinate and execute complex jobs, where each job can comprise multiple tasks.
+It supports both automated and manual job triggering, using a load balancer and orchestrator to efficiently dispatch tasks via a Kafka-backed queue.

-Each job can encompass multiple tasks, allowing for granular execution and easy scaling.
-Dedicated consumer services process queued jobs, updating their status in real-time through a central job status topic.
-Comprehensive tracking is achieved via server-side events and audit tables, ensuring that all dependencies and metadata are effectively managed.
+Key features include built-in rate limiting to ensure fair resource usage and prevent system overload, as well as parallel processing capabilities for different tasks, maximizing throughput and responsiveness.
+Multiple independent consumer services process queued jobs concurrently, updating job statuses in real time through a central topic.

-The architecture enables reliable status updates to upstream components, allowing services to respond dynamically to job dependencies and ensuring seamless orchestration throughout the workflow.
+Robust tracking is achieved with server-side events and audit tables, ensuring all dependencies and metadata are properly managed.
+The system enables reliable status propagation to upstream components so services can respond dynamically to job dependencies, facilitating seamless orchestration, compliance, and transparency throughout the entire workflow.

 **Proposed architecture diagram**